stearm/code-link/README.md

 # code-link
-Bookmarks archive categorized by tags, description, etc. using AngularJS, ExpressJS and MongoDB.
+Bookmarks archive categorized by tags, description, etc. using AngularJS, HapiJS and MongoDB.